 Watch the Cozumel Rain from Higher Ground

-Whether you just need a cool place to play a game, or you want to get a good view of a slightly longer storm, or have succumbed to the always good rainy-day activity of day drinking, you’ll likely want to seek higher ground along the shoreline in Cozumel.
+Whether you just need a cool place to play a game, or you want to get a good view of a slightly longer storm, or have succumbed to the always good rainy-day activity of day drinking, you’ll likely want to seek higher ground along the shoreline.

 If you took the advice to drive to the other side of Cozumel, then stick with Coconuts – they are located on a very high east-side bluff and there isn’t a bad seat in the house.